Bringing Your Time and Effort to Life

 - Don’t slam the levels all the way down to make your dark point as dark as possible.
 I rarely set my “black” point below 30,30,30, and never below 25,25,25.
 You may initially like the contrast dropping the levels to 20, or even below, but in the end, you’ll clip data containing the darker details of your image.

 - Adjust your levels independently for each color.
 There are many ways to balance color in an image, but you should use the baseline of equalizing your dark point by adjusting each color (Red, Green, Blue) independently.
 It’s easier to just push over the one slider on the RGB setting, but you will end up magnifying any color balance issues and make them harder to fix later.
-Balancing on the levels also helps mitigate some of the effects of light pollution.
+Balancing using levels also helps mitigate some of the effects of light pollution.
 See the image below for an example.

 - Keep an eye on your levels and adjust accordingly after each action.
 Your color balance can get away from you in a hurry if you’re not always watching the histogram and adjusting your levels to even it up.